MicrosoftDocs/Edge-Enterprise/edgeenterprise/deploy-edge-plan-deployment.md

 - What features are critical to configure as part of your initial deployment?
 - What is the process for addressing any identified compatibility or configuration issues?

-You should also understand the **pre-requisites** for features you're interested in, such as:
+You should also understand the **prerequisites** for features you're interested in, such as:

 - [Windows Defender Application Guard](/windows/security/threat-protection/windows-defender-application-guard/reqs-wd-app-guard)
 - [Internet Explorer mode](./edge-ie-mode.md)